-- To present to Members the Prudential Indicators, Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision (MRP) Policy for 2011/12. - This report was presented to the Audit Committee on the 31 January 2011 so they could review the contents before submission to the Fire and Rescue Authority.
-The Audit Committee had no major observations or could find any major risks in the report and would recommend it be approved by the Authority.
+- To present to Members the Prudential Indicators, Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision (MRP) Policy for 2012/13. - The Audit Committee has been tasked with ensuring effective scrutiny of the treasury management strategy and policies and based on their findings make recommendations to the Fire and Rescue Authority.